Design speed: Evolution

 The concept of design speed is evolving.
 The definition in the 1994 edition of the AASHTO Green Book, was "the maximum safe speed that can be maintained over a specified section of highway when conditions are so favorable that the design features of the highway govern.
 The assumed design speed should be a logical one with respect to the topography, the adjacent land use, and the functional classification of highway."
-A majority of US states used this definition.
+Most US states used this definition.
 In 2004, the first sentence was changed to "a selected speed used to determine the various geometric design features of a roadway."
 This reflects the fact that meeting a minimum design speed is not enough to ensure a safe roadway.

 Recently, the concept of design consistency has been used instead of minimum design speeds.
 This attempts to connect driver's expectations about the roadway with the roadway design.
 It uses driver behavior models to predict vehicle speeds on highway segments, and compares the predicted speed on adjacent segments.
 Significant reductions in speed from one segment to the next are flagged as locations where drivers may end up driving too fast for road conditions.